 LPL Financial’s fees are dependent upon which service you receive from an LPL advisor.
 The firm also notes on its Form ADV that it may be compensated through a percentage of assets under management, hourly charges, fixed fees and/or commissions for its investment advisory services.

 The firm’s financial planning services, hourly consulting services and participant consulting advice program are all offered on an hourly fee or flat rate basis.
-For financial planning services, clients are charged a maximum hourly rate of $400 or a flat rate fee ranging from $0 to $15,000.
-Hourly consulting services are offered at a maximum rate of $400 an hour, while LPL’s participant consulting advice program calls for a maximum hourly charge of $400 or a flat rate fee ranging from $0 to $5,000.
+For financial planning services, clients are charged a maximum hourly rate of $500 or a flat rate fee ranging from $0 to $20,000.

 Clients are usually charged an asset-based fee for the firm’s management and advisory programs.
 The third-party asset management programs bear a maximum fee of 2.00%, while the maximum advisory fee for LPL’s customized advisory services, IPA and other participant advice services is 1.50%.

 Clients pay the fee to LPL, which then shares the fee with the advisor or institution.
 The exact percentage of the fee that LPL shares with the investment advisor may vary by program.

 This year alone, numerous LPL Financial advisors have been recognized as top advisors by notable financial publications and organizations.
 In 2018, Forbes ranked eight LPL advisors as among the top women wealth advisors in the U.S., Barron's named 19 LPL advisors as among America's top 1,200 financial advisors and Financial Times named four LPL advisors to its list of the top 400 financial advisors.
 Additionally, 20 LPL advisors were named among NAPA Net's top retirement plan advisors under 40.